CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 INSERT VIDEO OF LEDs!

-Finally, we implemented our code in a separate module so that we could easily merge this with the code of team 2 at the end of the lab.
+Finally, we implemented our code in a separate module so that we could easily merge this with the code of Team 2 at the end of the lab.

 _Lab, team 2:_

 We were given a VGA module to drive the screen.
-Reading through this module, we understand that it works as the illustrated sketch.
+We read through this module carefully, and came to the conclusion that it works like the following sketch illustrates.
 Our job will be to modify the main module.

 <img src="/docs/images/FPGA_screen_driver.png" alt="FPGA_screen_driver_module" width="600" height="232">